 Tiling

-Does Health Insurance Cover Walk-in Tubs?
+Does Medicare Cover Walk-In Tubs?

-Medicare doesn’t typically consider walk-in tubs durable medical equipment.
+Medicare doesn’t typically consider walk-in tubs as durable medical equipment.
 Walk-in tubs improve comfort, but Medicare will not cover their cost unless a doctor can prove that one of these tubs is necessary to treat a specific medical condition.
 In some states, those on Medicaid may be eligible for partial reimbursement for the price of the tub itself, but not the installation.

 As for private health insurance, you’ll need to check the specifics of your policy.
 It’s unlikely that the insurance company will cover the cost of a walk-in tub unless a doctor can prove it’s medically necessary and likely to prevent future health problems.
 When possible, it’s a good idea to meet with an insurance agent in person, armed with documentation from your primary care provider.